SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/E - Naive Bayes Classifier.md

 where $x_{ij}$ is the $j$th distinct value of the feature $X_i$.

-### Estimate Conditional Probabilities for Continuous Features
+### Estimating Conditional Probabilities for Continuous Features

 - Assume the values of a feature given a specific $y_k$ follows a Gaussian distribution i.e. $P(X_i | Y = y_k)$ is a Gaussian distribution.
 - Use the training data to estimate the mean ($\mu$) and variance ($\sigma^2$) of the distribution.